cult-of-coders/bigbang-docs/source/starterpack/setting-up.md

 ## Module Aliases

-In addition to what we just described, you can also create module aliases so:
+In addition to what we just described, you can also create module aliases so run the following command:

-`npm i --save-dev babel-plugin-module-resolver`
+`meteor npm i --save-dev babel-plugin-module-resolver`

-In `.babelrc`
+Create a file `.babelrc` in the root folder

 ```
 {